sinkswim/DLX-Pro/README.md

 * /synthesis: synthesizable (no IRAM and DRAM) version of the DLX, syntesis scripts and results (on Synopsys Design Compiler);
 * /physical_layout: all about the physical design based on the 45nm technology (in Cadence Encounter).

+Licensing: this work is released under the standard MIT license but we (the authors) appreciate when we are notified of where and how our work is used.
+We are simply curious about how this project can help you and why you are interested in it.

 ## Summary
 This project consist in the design and implementation of an advanced DLX processor.
 The design is based on the conceptual processor originally proposed by D. Patterson and J. Hennessy.